Knowth - Satellite Site 13

 Site 13 almost touches the kerb of the great mound, and is obviously an older site, as the kerb of the huge mound is indented to accomodate the smaller mound, as can be seen in the excavation picture above.
-Engravings were found on one passage stone and 4 kerbstones; and there is art on another possible displaced kerbstone which was found nearby.
-The only finds were 2 pieces of flint.
+Engravings were found on one passage stone and four kerbstones; and there is art on another possible displaced kerbstone which was found nearby.
+The only finds were two pieces of flint.

 Knowth 14 is one of the few satellites that was visible before the major excavations took place.
 George Coffey, an early megalithic researcher, noted kerbstones peeping through the grass in 1892, and R. A. S. Macalister investigated the site in 1943.
-The site is situated on the north side of the great mound, and like Site 13, which is right beside it, almost touches the kerb of Site 1.
+The monument is situated on the north side of the great mound, and like Site 13, which is right beside it, almost touches the kerb of Site 1.

 The hidden face of the right-hand chamber wall orthostat from Site 14.
 Hidden art appears to point to some kind of ritual use of the site, such as astronomical sighting, before the mound is raised.
 Drawings © George Eogan.

-The mound is just over 13 meters in diameter with 20 of the original kerbstones remaining.
+The mound is just over thirteen meters in diameter with twenty of the original kerbstones remaining.
 The kerbs are sitting on the old ground surface, and some have packing stones placed under them to keep the tops level.
-The passage and chamber measure 5.5 m long, and are seperated by a sillstone.
-The chamber is 2 meters long, and the sides are formed by 2 massive slabs; a displaced capstone was found on the site.
+The passage and chamber measure 5.5 meters long, and are seperated by a sillstone.
+The chamber is two meters long, and the sides are formed by two massive slabs; a displaced capstone or corbel was also found on the site.
 The passage is aligned to the south-southwest.
 The passage shows signs of a fire having been lit in it at some stage.